 The athletic administration track caters to full-time coaches and teachers and takes just one year to complete.
 The health promotion track prepares students for careers in the wellness field, including the corporate, commercial, and community sectors.
 The exercise science track explores topics in physiology and conditioning, training students for rehabilitation and wellness work.
 Finally, the physical education pedagogy track trains certified physical education teachers in curriculum development, teaching strategies, sports psychology, and research.

-A&M-Commerce is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Texas A&M University - Commerce is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).